dbos-inc/dbos-docs/docs/python/programming-guide.md

 ```

 Without durable execution&mdash;if you remove `DBOS.workflow()`&mdash;your app restarts with a "clean slate" and completely forgets about your interrupted workflow.
-DBOS instead **automatically resumes your workflow from where it left off** and correctly completes it by recording the greeting to the database without re-signing the guestbook.
+By contrast, DBOS **automatically resumes your workflow from where it left off** and correctly completes it by recording the greeting to the database without re-signing the guestbook.
 This is an incredibly powerful guarantee that helps you build complex, reliable applications without worrying about error handling or interruptions.

 The code for this guide is available [on GitHub](https://github.com/dbos-inc/dbos-demo-apps/tree/main/python/greeting-guestbook).